Osikanyi-The-Analyst/-Cryptocurrency-Data-Scraping/README.md

 The average price change percentage for all cryptocurrencies over the 90-day period is negative, indicating a bearish market trend.
 Dogecoin has the highest average price change percentage over the 1-hour period, indicating high volatility.

-## 📝 License
-This project is licensed under the MIT License.
-Feel free to use and modify the code as you see fit.

 ##📧 Contact
 If you have any questions or feedback about the project, feel free to contact me at jillskillion@gmail.com.